 Outside the cool winds of spring blow from the far north east.
 They have passed the fire mountains of Ye Da So, they have crossed the Great Sea, and now they beat upon Humble Haven, urging travellers to go inland and south.

-They release their hold and Gossamer stands up, angrily brushing grass off her clothing.
+The three men release their hold and Gossamer stands up, angrily brushing grass off her clothing.

 “Who are you?”she asks.

-“It is we who ask the questions,” says the tallest of the three men.
+“It is we who ask the questions,” says the tallest of the three.
 She thinks he looks ridiculous in his patched and colourful clothing and wonders how she could have been overcome by three men dressed as village entertainers.
 “Please tell us who you are and why two ladies are wandering the hills with a small horse?
 And why you want to attack us so violently?”